MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 > [!NOTE]
 > An alternative approach is to directly access data sources.
 However, this approach can lead to performance problems because it might overload the source systems with AI features.
 There can also be data access problems.
 To avoid these problems, we recommend that you copy data to this store.

 The data platform for this store should meet the security standards applied at data sources, be cost effective, and support integration with ETL, ELT, and EL processing tasks.
 Options vary from basic storage to big data technologies based on data volume.
-Choose economical storage that helps you achieve just enough reliability and performance.
+Choose economical storage that helps you achieve enough reliability and performance.

 The following section provides guidance about the capabilities to consider when you select a data store technology.
 For more information, see [Data processing pipelines](#considerations-for-processing-data).